-Supporting people with no access to public funds
+Supporting people with no recourse to public funds (NRPF)

-One of our current priority projects is to try and help people experiencing homelessness who are not eligible for any public funds due to their immigration status - which effectively leaves them destitute.
-Our new project aims to support these people to lead productive lives in Oxfordshire.
+One of our current priority projects is to try and help people experiencing homelessness who have lost or don’t have access to state-funded benefits and housing, and is a last resort to help them move on from the trauma of homelessness.
+This project aims to support these people to lead productive lives in Oxfordshire.

 If you would like to talk to us about this project please email firstname.lastname@example.org.